MrLuit/CensorRadar/README.md

 ### Offline

 If you want to use the website locally, just [download](https://github.com/MrLuit/CensorRadar/archive/master.zip) the website and open the index.html in one of the compatible browsers.
-Keep in mind that offline AJAX requests are not allowed so if you want to change the domains.json you need to find a different way to get the domains.json through local filesystem.
+Keep in mind that by default browsers won't let you access files with files so you have to enable that or find another way to access your domains.json, for example hosting domain.json online or launching chrome with `--allow-file-access-from-files`.

 ## How does it work